araobp/spielzeug/README.md

 - "Unified Systems" unifying vertically integrated existing systems with the cloud.
 - Robots and sensors taking a person's duty, managed by an application on the cloud.

-## Technologies for IoT PoC (Proof-of-Concept)

-Since this project is not for a commercial IoT service, I use technologies/components targetting IoT hobby in this project, such as:
-- Arduino Uno (AVR)
-- ESP-WROOM-02 (ESP8266)
-- Arduino IDE
-- And electronic components　I can purchase in Akihabara or on Amazon.
-- Raspberry Pi 3 Model B (ARM/Broadcom)

-I also use several components from Apache to construct IoT platform for the robot:
-- Apache ZooKeeper
-- Apache Kafka

 ## Goal of this project

 I often see robots at museums on weekends.